pluteski/speech-to-text/blog/content/coopspecies_summary_3.md

-Title:  Summary of A Cooperative Species Part 3.
+Title:  Key Lessons from A Cooperative Species, Part 3.
-Subtitle:    Summary of "A Cooperative Species, Human Reciprocity and Its Evolution" By Samuel Bowles & Herbert Gintis, 2011.
+Subtitle:    14 Lessons from "A Cooperative Species, Human Reciprocity and Its Evolution" By Samuel Bowles & Herbert Gintis, 2011.
 Project:     Life in Motion
 Author:      Mark Plutowski
 Affiliation: Economics in Motion